Tony Blackburn: Singing career

 He was in a group called Tony Blackburn and the Rovers which at one point included Al Stewart; they performed in Bournemouth and the surrounding areas.
 His singing career failed to take off, although three studio albums and fourteen singles were released, of which two, "So Much Love" and "It's Only Love", made the UK Top 40 in 1968 and 1969 respectively.
-"So much Love" suffered from a shortage of copies because "the pressing plant went on strike, so nobody could get the record", he once recalled.
+"So Much Love" suffered from a shortage of copies because "the pressing plant went on strike, so nobody could get the record", he once recalled.
 "I don't think the strike was anything to do with the record, though it might have been... quality control or something."
-As the years progressed he spent less time making his own music and concentrated on radio work, by the end of the 1970s he had stopped singing altogether.

-In 1972 he released a self-titled album on the RCA label.
+In 1972, he released a self-titled album on the RCA label.
 Two of the tracks were released as singles: "Chop Chop", written by Nicky Chinn and Mike Chapman, and "House of Cards", written by Lynsey de Paul and Barry Green.
-His version of Doris Troy's "I'll Do Anything" was recorded in 1969 for his second album, Tony Blackburn, which was released on Polydor label.
+His version of Doris Troy's "I'll Do Anything" was recorded in 1969 for his second album, Tony Blackburn, which was released on the Polydor label.
 This version of the Gamble and Huff song was re-discovered by Northern soul fans when it was pressed up as a white label and became a hit on the scene's dancefloors.
 The single was re-released as a single under the pseudonym Lenny Gamble on Casino Classics in June 1978, with the pseudonym being a portmanteau of songwriters Leon Huff and Kenny Gamble.
-Blackburn was allegedly furious when Noel Edmonds revealed the alias on air.
-Nevertheless, Blackburn and Edmonds became close friends.

 All of Blackburn's singles, including "I'll Do Anything" and "House of Cards" were released in 2012 on a CD compilation album The Singles Collection 1965–1980 on the Cherry Red label.

+In 2007, Blackburn featured on a dance remix of "I Am A Cider Drinker" by English Scrumpy & Western band, The Wurzels.
+He also appeared in the video.